Malaysian movement control order: Phase 3

 This phase began early on August 4 as Sarawak, Perlis, and Labuan met the criteria.

-On 4 September 2021, Negeri Sembilan moved to Phase 3, most likely due to the high amount of vaccinations there.
+On 4 September 2021, Negeri Sembilan moved to Phase 3, most likely due to the high number of vaccinations there.

-On 24 September, Pahang moved to Phase 3, allowing gatherings of up to 8 for fully vaccinated.
+On 24 September, Pahang moved to Phase 3, allowing gatherings of up to eight for fully vaccinated.

 On 1 October, Selangor, Kuala Lumpur, Putrajaya, Melaka, and Kedah moved to Phase 3, as the overall R-naught, daily infections, and ICU COVID-19 patient rates had dropped in those states.

 Phase 4

 The country will move onto Stage 4 gradually by 31 December 2021 when 80–90 per cent of the population above 12 are fully vaccinated, new COVID cases are dropped into single digits and ICU bed usage has been dropped to the bare minimum.
 Under this phase: